youngsm/chroma-lite/README.md

 ## Installation

 The `installation` directory contains a `Dockerfile` to build an ubuntu-derived image containing Chroma.
 There is also an `ubuntu_install.sh` script that will perform an analogous installation on an ubuntu host, and may be a useful reference for other systems.
+Note that properly linking to boost_python and boost_numpy is nontrivial.

 ## Usage